Skip to main content

 Campus Kitchen

-Campus Kitchen Saint Louis University (CKSLU) has been a part of Saint Louis University since 2001 and is a student-led volunteer organization dedicated to fighting for food justice in and around our SLU neighborhood.
+Campus Kitchen Saint Louis University (CKSLU) has been a part of SLU since 2001 and is a student-led volunteer organization dedicated to fighting for food justice in and around our neighborhood.

 Students wearing hairnets and gloves work in a line at a kitchen counter.